Subha2001/Random_Forest/README.md

-Here, you can find all study material with code related to Seaborn Library.
+Here, you can find all study material with code related to Random Forest.
 Topics Covered:

 1. Use of Decision Tree in Random Forest
 2. LabelEncoder